Ellamental2/obsidian-sylvalia/Ice Strykewyrm.md

 "Lucky intruders, tread no further, les you embrace the frosty arms of oblivion.
 Head this warning or meet your [icia durr]([[Unknown Ancient Language]])."

 naturally the party ignored this and carried on.
-The strykewyrm turned out to be an illusion cast by a
+The strykewyrm turned out to be an illusion cast by a [[Icy Demon Thing]]